React Native vs Swift: Which One is Best For Your Business?

 9. App Distribution and Updates

-10. Developer Ecosystem
+10. Developer Platform

 Swift: Has strong support, excellent tooling in Xcode and SwiftUI, and an active developer community.
 The global dominance of JavaScript gives React Native a slight edge in terms of community size.